dgthomson/PornHub-downloader-python/README.md

 Bind `/downloads` to a suitable host directory to hold everything retrieved.

-Can also bind `/etc/youtube-dl.conf` to a suitable host file to hold the youtube-dl configuration: example provided.
+Can also bind `/etc/youtube-dl.conf` to a suitable host file to hold the youtube-dl configuration: the example provided uses the `/downloads` directory above.

 # Usage
 ```bash